Skip to content

 """)

 JSON candidates are validated on the device at load time, so a malformed change fails in load_*_candidate() rather than in commit_config().
+A merge onto a pending candidate validates the full accumulated candidate - exactly what commit_config() would send - so a merge may reference config staged by an earlier load.
 CLI candidates are validated when they are diffed or committed.

 Committing